fdoyle/EasyDatastore/README.md

 # EasyDatastore
 Every app I write has a wrapper object responsible for pushing/pulling data to/from sharedprefs.
-Usually, it's mostly copied from the last time I wrote one, which usually led to mismatched keys for reading and writing, or two writes having the same key, stupid stuff like that.
+Usually, it's mostly copied from the last time I wrote one, which often leads to mismatched keys for reading and writing, or two writes having the same key, stupid stuff like that.
+No more.

 With this setup, working with sharedprefs becomes pretty trivial and, because it's all based on an interface, mocking it out is easy too (thanks Retrofit).